Justin-Titus/ElanCart/README.md

 Contributions are welcome and appreciated!
 To contribute:

-1. Fork the repository.
+3. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+4. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+5. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to your branch (`git push origin feature/AmazingFeature`)
+6. Push to your branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.
+7. Open a Pull Request.

-Please review the [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.
+If this repository contains a `CONTRIBUTING.md` file, please follow its guidelines; otherwise open an issue or PR describing the change.

 ---

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is intended to be licensed under the MIT License.
+Add a `LICENSE` file to the repository to make the license explicit.

 ---